Libero logo

 Since then, top-flight Lokomotiva, a feeder club for Dinamo, have recently enjoyed a rare dip into Europe.
 As Viktoria, then Željezničar, Lokomotiva were the city’s fourth club before World War II, surviving the post-Tito era in their current guise.
 With the demise of NK, Lokomotiva are the capital’s de facto second club.

-As if to prove it, Lokomotiva, after groundsharing the Maksimir with Dinamo, moved into the city’s other other main stadium, the Stadion Kranjčevićeva, close to the main train station.
-Until 2018, this was NK’s home ground, the former Croatian champions now having to play at their training ground on Veslačka on the north bank of the Sava.
+As if to prove it, Lokomotiva, after groundsharing the Maksimir with Dinamo, moved into the city’s other other main stadium, the Stadion Kranjčevićeva, close to the train station.
+Until 2018, this was also NK’s home ground, the former Croatian champions now having to play at their training ground on Veslačka on the north bank of the Sava.

 Of the other Zagreb clubs, NK Hrvatski Dragovoljac, the ‘Black Warriors’, were reformed and renamed in honour of those who volunteered to fight in the Croatian War of Independence.
 In 2021, they gained promotion to the top division.
 Frequent competitors in the top tier in the late 1990s, the Croatian Volunteers are based at the Stadion NŠC Stjepan Spajić in the Siget district of Novi Zagreb, a short walk from the Velesajam tram stop on avenija Dubrovnik.